-Information on the ProQuest renewal for July 1, 2013 through June 30, 2014 is available on the ProQuest renewal page.
+Information on the ProQuest renewal for July 1, 2014 through June 30, 2015 is available on the ProQuest renewal page.
 The cancellation form is also located there.

-The Statewide Database Licensing (SDL) project announces content changes in the ProQuest package.
+The Statewide Database Licensing (SDL) project announced content changes in the ProQuest package in January 2012.
 As of January 1, 2012, ProQuest lost the rights to its McClatchy newspaper titles, which included the Tacoma News-Tribune, and the Tri-Cities Herald.
-Content from the online SeattlePI.com is no longer available as well.
+Content from the online SeattlePI.com is no longer available through ProQuest either.

 The Western Newsstand title list is available on the ProQuest Package Product Descriptions page.

 The Washington State Library, the Statewide Database Licensing Project, and its Advisory Committee announced that ProQuest was again selected to provide a suite of database products to the nonprofit libraries of Washington State.
 The current contract with ProQuest began on July 1, 2011.

 The package is similar (but not identical) to the one provided in the previous contract, and includes a periodicals collection, Washington and national newspapers, resources for children and students, and more.
 For a complete listing of the package contents, visit the ProQuest Package Product Descriptions page.

 A document providing access instructions for the ProQuest product package is available here: ProQuest Access Instructions.

 The SDL Advisory Committee had a key role in the selection process, advising on the RFP itself, and subsequently assisting with the scoring, and making vendor recommendations.
 Feel free to contact members of the Advisory Committee, or SDL staff, with your comments or suggestions.

 ProQuest has prepared marketing toolkits for Washington libraries to use in promoting databases to their patrons.
 There are specific toolkits for academic, K-12, public, and special libraries.